Harness the assets that you have…

 UNDESIRABLE RESULT: Infield soil and topdressing are picked up along with the water and pushed off into the lip.
 This ends up building the lip higher, creating a natural dam, and also making the low spot, where the water collected, lower due to infield material being pushed out along with the water.

-2) Using excessive amounts of drying agent.
+COMMON MISTAKE 2: Using excessive amounts of drying agent.

 UNDESIRABLE RESULT: The only thing this does is waste large dollar amounts of drying agent to get games played.
 Excess drying agent remains on the field afterward, which can increase the speed of the field drying, but it can also help store more water at the surface in a rain event as the calcined clay drying agent gorges itself with water.
 This may actually slow the drying process if too much is sitting on the surface.
 On a field without a water source, you can actually suffer from the field getting too dry and hard as the calcined clay sucks every bit of moisture out of the infield skin.